escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

 ## Setting up a minimal Flask app
 * Create a new Python file by running `touch app.py`
-* open the python file in your editor of choice ans create a minimal Flask app
+* Open the python file in your editor of choice ans create a minimal Flask app

 ```python
 from flask import Flask